Vizzuality/marxan-cloud/docs/features/role-based-access-control/brief.md

-# Role base access control - Brief
+# Role-based access control - Brief

 This document aims at providing an overview of Role-based Access Control (RBAC from here on) for the Marxan platform.